 Best Subscription Razor

-So my answer depends on what you’re looking for—just a good razor, then Gillette.
-If you’re after a grooming experience, Harry’s should be your choice.
+So my answer depends on what you’re looking for—just high-quality razors, then Gillette.
+If you’re after a grooming experience delivered to your door on a monthly basis, Harry’s should be your choice.

 Do you have a favorite subscription razor brand that you love that’s not on the list?
 Let us know in the comments below.